Library Juice 5:5, February 7, 2002

 ideas regardless of frontiers, and violates the intent of our

-resolution on Human Rights and Freedom of Expression" (58.4.1)
+resolution on Human Rights and Freedom of Expression" (58.4.1)and

 Whereas ALA specifically opposes Governmental Intimidation (53,4),